clydedsouza/clydedsouza-web-api/portfolio/teaching/2020/0307-sass-skillshare.md

 ---
 title: A Super Simple Introduction to Sass
-date: "2019-03-07"
+date: "2020-03-07"
-description: Learn the basic of Sass - a processor of CSS.
+description: Learn the basics of Sass - a processor of CSS - using a simple 4-step process.
+We'll also using Scout App to convert Sass to CSS.
 hasWebsite: true
 website: https://skl.sh/33Top0A
 onGithub: false